tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.rnn.md

 reduce the scale of forgetting in the beginning of the training.

 Unlike BasicLSTMCell, this is a monolithic op and should be much faster.
-The weight and bias matrixes should be compatible as long as the variabel scope matches.
+The weight and bias matrices should be compatible as long as the variable scope matches.
 - - -